 Once I started paying attention, I became obsessed.
 We're talking fermenting kimchi and kombucha, forcing my husband to drink weird elixirs, reading every nutrition book I can get my hands on, pouring over scientific studies and generally annoying the hell out of my friends and family with my near-constant barrage of emails and texts about gluten, sugar, alcohol, dairy...you get the idea.

 Finally, I found my people when I signed up at The Academy of Culinary Nutrition and earned my certification as a Culinary Nutrition Expert.

-After falling in love with nutrition learning, I earned my certification to become a Nutritional Therapy Practitioner with the Nutritional Therapy Association and the other with functional nutritionist Josh Gitalis.
-Both will further teach me how to uncover the root causes of disease using an integrative evidence and food-based approach to healing.
+After falling in love with nutrition learning, I earned my certification to become a Nutritional Therapy Practitioner with the Nutritional Therapy Association and continued my education with Toronto-based functional nutritionist Josh Gitalis.
+Both programs further taught me how to uncover the root causes of disease using an integrative evidence and food-based approach to healing.